-Caution: patous (livestock guard dogs) in the sectors of Les Tourrières
+Caution: patous (livestock guard dogs) between Goudouze and L'Aubaret

 Seek advice on how to behave near these dogs from tourist offices and National Park information centres.

 Before committing yourself to a circuit, ensure that it is suitable for your activity level and ability.
 Remember that the weather changes guickly in the mountains.
 Please close all gates and barriers behind you.
 Stay on the marked path.